ToniGamer123/Cosmic-Cat-Reuploaded/README.md

 ![](https://img.shields.io/badge/version-0.1-blue?style=flat-square)

 ## Note
-Ive decided to reupload this since its gone, i really loved the userstyle and i want it back, thats why this is here.<br/><br/>
+Ive decided to bring Cosmic Cat back to life, i really loved the userstyle and i tried my best to get it working again, thats why this is here.<br/><br/>

 You can access Cosmic Cat settings through the masthead or directly from this link (`youtube.com/cosmic_cat`):<br/>